twilio-se-anz/demo-crelay-snow/README.md

 - Thresholds are configurable through constants in server.ts

 This design ensures reliable conversation flow while preventing indefinite silence periods, improving the overall user experience.

+## Silence Handling

+The system includes a robust silence detection mechanism to manage periods of inactivity during conversations.
+This functionality is implemented in the `SilenceHandler` class and operates based on two key thresholds:

+- `SILENCE_SECONDS_THRESHOLD` (5 seconds): The duration of silence before triggering a reminder
+- `SILENCE_RETRY_THRESHOLD` (3 attempts): Maximum number of reminders before ending the call

 ## Twilio Configuration